Decoration Guide

 The final price of your screen printing bulk order is based on the number of colors in your designs which add to the “run charge” (the cost of printing each garment) and the screens needed to print each color.

-A main advantage of DTG is that it’s easy to print low quantities because there’s almost no setup time or you can still order in bulk if that’s what you require.
+A main advantage of DTF is that it’s easy to produce low quantities because there’s very little setup time, while still allowing for efficient bulk orders if that’s what you require.

-Another benefit is that the technology of DTG printers offer a lot of color options which means you can print detailed designs and photorealistic images with almost no color limitations.
+Another benefit is that DTF printing technology offers a wide range of color options, making it ideal for detailed designs and photorealistic images with very few color limitations.

-Other than that, you can work with detailed designs and color patterns as much as you wish.
-For best results, we suggest creating graphics in the sRGB color profile since it matches DTG printer color possibilities the best.
+Beyond that, you can work freely with intricate designs and complex color patterns.
+For best results, we recommend creating graphics in the sRGB color profile, as it aligns well with DTF printer color capabilities.

-Is DTG printing the right choice for you?
+Is DTF printing the right choice for you?

-Direct-to-garment printing is a hassle-free way to get a garment printed.
-With DTG, the entire design is printed in one go.
-And since DTG doesn’t have a color count, there’s no extra setup time to start printing, so your order gets fulfilled with no setup time, burning screens or mixing inks.
+Direct-to-film printing is a hassle-free way to get a garment printed.
+With DTF, the entire design is printed in one go.
+And since DTF doesn’t have a color count, there’s no extra setup time to start printing, so your order gets fulfilled with no setup time, burning screens or mixing inks.

 Heat Transfer: